West Conshohocken, Pennsylvania: Politics and government

 West Conshohocken has a city manager form of government with a mayor and a seven-member borough council.

 The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 149th State House District (represented by Rep. Tim Briggs) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).

 Public water is provided by Aqua of PA.
 Sewer facilities were sold in June 2017 to the Borough of Conshohocken for around $9,500,500.00 (9.5 million) West Conshohocken sewers are now owned and managed by the Conshohocken Authority, and all payments go to Conshohocken.
 Residential trash pickup is still provided by West Conshohocken.
 A full-time police force serves the community, but fire protection is provided by a volunteer company, the George Clay Steam Fire Engine and Hose Company Number 1, Station 39.
 SEPTA bus lines provide access to the Norristown Transportation Center, and bus and rail lines connect the borough to other portions of Montgomery County and Philadelphia.

 Transportation

-As of 2012 there were 11.29 mi of public roads in West Conshohocken, of which 4.76 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.53 mi were maintained by the borough.
+As of 2012, there were 11.29 mi of public roads in West Conshohocken, of which 4.76 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.53 mi were maintained by the borough.

-West Conshohocken is the location of one of the major highway junctions of the Philadelphia metropolitan area, that being the interchange of the Schuylkill Expressway (Interstate 76) and "Blue Route" (Interstate 476).
-Pennsylvania Route 23 also traverses the borough, providing local access.
+West Conshohocken is the location of one of the major highway junctions of the Philadelphia metropolitan area, including the interchange of the Schuylkill Expressway (Interstate 76) and the "Blue Route" (Interstate 476).
+PA Route 23 also traverses the borough, providing local access.

 SEPTA provides Suburban Bus service to West Conshohocken along Route 95, which runs between Gulph Mills and Willow Grove.
 The Conshohocken station serving SEPTA Regional Rail's Manayunk/Norristown Line is located across the Schuylkill River in Conshohocken.